Typeform/embed/packages/embed/README.md

   - `openValue` percentage of page scrolled (0 - 100) to open the form
 - after time elapsed
   - `open: 'time'`
-  - `openValue` number of seconds to wait before opening the form
+  - `openValue` number of milliseconds to wait before opening the form

 For details see [behavioral demo](../demo-html/public/behavioral-html).